Najatski/dipper/readme.md

     2. If you **did not** set up HidHide, just move your whammy bar and it should select your controller.
 9. Open the calibration menu, and note the following:
     1. Left Trigger is mapped to your whammy bar.
 Adjust it to your liking.
     2. Right Trigger is mapped to your tilt.
-You will _need_ to adjust this one.
-It activates when the top triangle is all the way to the right.
-Here is [my configuration](https://i.imgur.com/MehHxe1.png).
+You may need to adjust this.

 ## Dependencies (only needed if you are using the Python file)
 * [Python 3.12](https://www.python.org/downloads/release/python-3120/) (add to PATH)